python/typing/docs/spec/protocol.rst

 If a class includes a protocol in its MRO, the class is called an *explicit* subclass of the protocol.
-If a class defines all attributes and methods of a protocol with types that are assignable to the types of the protocol's attributes and methods, it is said to implement the protocol and to be assignable to the protocol.
+If a class defines all attributes and methods of a protocol with types that are :term:`assignable` to the types of the protocol's attributes and methods, it is said to implement the protocol and to be assignable to the protocol.
 If a class is assignable to a protocol but the protocol is not included in the MRO, the class is *implicitly* assignable to